 The conclusion: We were bitten by vampires.

 All of the events in this story were true, except for one tiny detail: we were not bitten by vampires.
 After a quick internet search, I found out we had been bitten by female black flies, which bite behind the ear, on the neck, in order to get blood to nourish their eggs.
+They are quite common on Cape Breton Island, as well as in a good chunk of Eastern Canada.
 To avoid their bites, use fly repellent, and then head on your adventures wherever they may take you.